1vye/Ahox-Core/README.md

 ## Getting started

-You can build this project running the following command:
+You can build this project by running the following command:

 ```
 mvn package